 There are a number of restaurants, cafes and bars around the resort.
 A visit to Camp de Mar would not be complete without crossing the walkway to the Illetas Bar & Restaurante (Tel.
 971 235 884) on the little island (nicknamed 'Alcatraz') in the bay.
 The Petit Ambassador restaurant has been redeveloped into the Accana Beach Club, while the Beach Club Camp de Mar is now the Beach Club Arriocera (Tel.
 971 137 061).
 Nearby is also La Siesta (Tel.
 971 235 841) for fish, meat and paella.
 Upmarket 'À la carte' food can be found at the Flor de Sal and La Tulipe restaurants near to the Bahia Aparthotel.
 For more info on some of these, see this review by Pam & Roger Fearn.

-Every year there is some change to the travel services.
-This year, the English version of the island's travel website has a new web address for all bus, train and tube timetables and services.
+The English version of the island's travel website is very handy for all bus, train and tube timetables, fares, and other services.
 For convenience, you can download current (past, and sometimes future) timetables for the local Bus 102 here.
 This route serves the resort from its single stop, so make sure you know which way it is going.
 The 102 transaBus is air-conditioned and runs between Port D'Andratx and Palma via Andratx, Paguera and Santa Ponça.
-The fare to Palma is 4.60 Euros and the driver does not like notes bigger than a ten.
+The fare to Palma is 4.55 Euros and the driver does not like notes bigger than a ten.
 The market special is the 811 from Palmanova to Andratx on Wednesday - expect it to be full by the time it gets to Camp de Mar, so you may be better off sharing a cab instead.